breakthatbass/OStep/chap45/README.md

     - [`check-fletcher.c`](https://github.com/breakthatbass/OStep/blob/main/chap45/check-fletcher.c)

 3. Now compare the performance of both: is one faster than the other?
 How does performance change as the size of the file changes?
 Use internal calls to `gettimeofday()` to time the programs.
 Which should you use if you care about performance?
 About checking ability?

+    - Trying both programs out on different file sizes, including a file of 5,000,000 lines, the `xor` checksum works faster but only by a fraction of a second.